Days 1 & 2

 Steamboat is also a big biking destination.
 Rent a cruiser and ride the Yampa River Core Trail in search of adventure: fishing access, the hot springs, shopping in town, riverside parks and the rodeo, or just watch the tubers, kayakers and rafters float by.
 Keep an eye out for the Art Along the Yampa community mural installation along the way.
 Or hit the trails at the Steamboat Bike Park and more than 50 miles of singletrack trails on Emerald Mountain.
-End the afternoon at Storm Peak Brewing or the Steamboat Whiskey Company, the only craft distillery in the region.
+End the afternoon at Storm Peak Brewing for a favorite local pint or two.

 Get a taste Colorado’s famous Rocky Mountain hospitality at one of the area’s dude and guest ranches — like the luxe Vista Verde Guest Ranch or the more-rustic Elk River — where you can fill your days with cattle drives, fly-fishing, horseback riding, cowboy cuisine and more.